-Note: This feature was originally featured in the June 2013 issue of the magazine.
+Note: This review was originally featured in our March 2014 issue of the magazine.

-Note: This article originally appeared in the May 2013 issue of the magazine.
+Note: This article was originally featured in the February 2014 issue of the magazine.